Ryan778/Wofol/content/portfolio/_index.md

 +++
-title = "List of portfolio entries" sort_by = "date"
+title = "List of Portfolios"
-template = "portfolio.html"
+sort_by = "date"
-page_template = "portfolio-entry.html"
+template = "portfolio-directory.html"
 +++